ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/storing-data-on-the-blockchain.md

 ```

 Now that the Transaction has been built, let's get the Transactions' JSON and "snprintf' that into a Transactions JSON array buffer.
-We'll then copy that buffer into a std::string for passing to the Ark-Client API.
+We'll then copy that buffer into a std::string for passing to the ARK-Client API.

 ```cpp
 char jsonBuffer[576] = { '\0' };